awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 22. ]
 ```

-### CEV creation failure<a name="custom-cev.create.failure"></a>
+### Failure to create a CEV<a name="custom-cev.create.failure"></a>

-If CEV creation fails, RDS Custom issues `RDS-EVENT-0196` with the message `Creation failed for custom engine version 19.cev_name`, and includes details about the failure\.
+If the process to create a CEV fails, RDS Custom issues `RDS-EVENT-0196` with the message `Creation failed for custom engine version major-engine-version.cev_name`, and includes details about the failure\.
 For example, the event prints missing files\.

 You can't modify a failed CEV\.
 You can only delete it, then try again to create a CEV after fixing the causes of the failure\.
 For information on troubleshooting the reasons for CEV creation failure, see [Troubleshooting custom engine version creation for RDS Custom for Oracle](custom-troubleshooting.md#custom-troubleshooting.cev)\.